-A digital signature assures browsers and antivirus systems that a file is legitimate and not a threat.
+A digital signature assures browsers and Antivirus for Windows 8 systems that a file is legitimate and not a threat.
 Versions of Zeus have been around for several years, but with a valid digital certificate antivirus systems are much less likely to take action or will give lower levels of warning.

 The Comodo team identified the Zeus variant because they continuously monitor and analyze scan data from the users of Comodo’s internet security systems.
 They have found over 200 unique hits for this Zeus variant from our users so far.

 Zeus is distributed to a wide audience, primary through infected web page components or through email phishing.
 The phishing emails appear to be from a trusted source, such as a major bank, but are actually from hackers.

 The type of an attack launched by Zeus is called a “Man-the-Browser” (MitB) attack.
 The hackers are sent information required to create a remote session where they can see exactly what the victim is doing and interfere with their actions without their knowledge.

 For example, if the attack victim goes to an online banking site to perform a transaction, such as transferring funds, they see everything as occurring normally.
 The payment information they keyed will display as expected, but behind the scenes the hackers will alter the transaction and send it to another account with possibly a larger amount.

 The hackers work with “Money Mules” who establish bank accounts using false credentials and receive a commission for handling ill-gotten gains.